larsrh/website/topics/crdt/01-intro.md

 });
 ```

-The great thing about fast-check is that it will automatically show you the _smallest_ input it could find where the property failed.
+The great thing about fast-check is that it will automatically show you the _smallest_ (and hopefully simplest) input it could find where the property failed.
 This is called the _counterexample_.
 There could be many counterexamples, but here, we only show one.